Swim with Whale Sharks & Giant Mantas, Isla Mujeres Mexico

-Photograph hundreds of whale sharks in the warm blue water off the tip of the Yucatan Peninsula as they feed and gather in the largest aggregation in the world.
-Photographer Gregory Sweeney is your escort on our private 36ft charter that leaves daily from the docks of Isla Mujeres.
-We stay all day for maximum time in the water photographing and enjoying this incredible encounter.
+Photograph hundreds of whale sharks and giant mantas in the warm blue water off the tip of the Yucatan Peninsula as they feed and gather in the largest aggregation in the world.
+Photographer Gregory Sweeney is your escort for this photography tour on our private 36ft charter that leaves daily from the docks of Isla Mujeres.
+We stay all day snorkeling with whale sharks for maximum time in the water photographing and enjoying this incredible encounter.
 The whale sharks feed at the surface making the photo opportunities spectacular and easy.
 Only snorkeling gear is required.
 As we are in blue water, visits by other pelagic species such as sailfish and manta rays are possible.
 Limited to 6 guests only.
 This is a NON SCUBA and suitable for those who are comfortable with a snorkel in open water.

 Guests should arrange to fly into Cancun airport (CUN)on July 18 th (July 23rd for second group)